rstefanic/cd-key-generator/README.md

 ### 000
   1. 01
+    * There were no arguments or flags that were passed into the program.
+  2. 02
     * The amount of groupings for the keys entered was either absent, or invalid.

 ### 200s